The terms fitness coach and personal trainer are often used interchangeably, but they mean different things.

 Personal trainers mostly communicate with their clients during one-on-one sessions.
 Interaction outside the gym is typically limited to scheduling or re-scheduling upcoming workouts.

-In contrast, fitness coaches often communicate with clients outside the gym (via chat, email, video calls, etc.) to help them make better decisions in their daily life.
+In contrast, fitness coaches often communicate with clients outside the gym (for example, via chat, email, or video calls) to help them make better decisions in their daily lives.

 3. Problem-Solving